suraxsingh/COVID-19-Detection-Using-Chest-X-Ray-Images/README.md

 Test Loss: 0.1141

 # Acknowledgments
-The dataset used in this project was obtained from Kaggle.
+The dataset used in this project was obtained from https://github.com/RishitToteja/Chext-X-ray-Images-Data-Set.git.

 This project was executed in the Google Colab environment, leveraging cloud-based computational resources.